Beliefs and practices of the Church of Jesus Christ of Latter-day Saints: Plan of salvation

 Those in the celestial kingdom will be allowed to continue to progress and become joint heirs with Jesus Christ; but only individuals that are in the highest degree of the celestial kingdom will eventually be enabled in eternity to become gods and goddesses and participate in the eternal creative process of having spirit children.

 Prayer

 The church encourages all people to pray often "for the evil spirit teacheth not a man to pray, but teacheth him that he must not pray."
 In LDS scripture Jesus tells his disciples, "Ye shall call upon the Father in my name."
 Prayer is viewed a means of communication between man and God.
 It is LDS belief that God hears the sincere prayers of all people because they are his children, he is no respecter of persons, and because he knows all things.

-God is to be approached in reverence.
+The church teaches that God is to be approached through prayer in reverence.
 Except for certain ordinances the specific words of a prayer do not have a prescribed form.
 Generally, prayer is addressed to God the Father, in the name of Jesus Christ, and thanks or petitions are expressed as prompted by the Holy Ghost.